 Benefits Of Scale Pose (Tulasana )

-- The scale posture is a dynamic posture which benefits the body inside out.
+- The scale posture is a dynamic posture that benefits the body inside out.
 Getting benefits of Padmasana, Tolasana helps in building arms and core strength too.
-Any disease is removed gradually by practicing Tolasana.
+Many diseases are removed gradually by practicing Tolasana.

-- Tolasana is a challenging posture because of the whole abdomen is engaged and raised.and body weight and energy are required to be pulled.
+- Tolasana is a challenging posture because the whole abdomen is engaged and raised. and body weight and energy are required to be pulled.
 Thus, it helps to activate the Mula bandha (root lock) and Uddiyana bandha (upward abdominal lock). and as well as this helps in balancing the adrenalin and testosterone-estrogen in the body.

-- It is also said to be beneficial for stimulating the Muladhara (root) chakra, that is frequently depicted as the third eye in artwork and is used in various meditations.
+- It is also said to be beneficial for stimulating the Muladhara (root) chakra, which is frequently depicted as the third eye in artwork and is used in various meditations.

 - It may require a lot of practice to attain this posture Because it is a strong pose, in this energy is activated, a person becomes more intuitive and intelligent. and teach patience and acceptance.

 - This practice is more beneficial for students because the balancing quality helps improve the student’s overall balance in body and mind.

 - The asana also increases the energy in your body and makes you hungry.

 - Tolasana is also good for calming the mind and relieving stress or anxiety.

 - Improve concentration as well as body awareness.